lasinducharith/ballerina-rest-service/README.md

 ## Writing Test cases

-Create a new file inside services directory with name helloService_test.bal.
-Make sure your test file ends with _test.bal Refer Testerina test framework for more information https://github.com/ballerinalang/testerina
+Create a new ballerina file inside *services* directory (Ex:helloService_test.bal).
+Make sure your test file ends with _test.bal to mark it as a testerina file.
+Refer Testerina Test framework for more information https://github.com/ballerinalang/testerina
 ```
 hello-ballerina
    └── services